SolaceDev/solace-dev-codelabs/markdown/introduction-to-event-portal/introduction-to-event-portal.md

 ### Topic Naming Best Practices
 The topic of which an event is addressed seems like a pretty simple decision, but in reality, it can result in some negative consequences if not planned in advance.
 A topic is more than an address, it is metadata that describes the event and can be used for several purposes such as routing, access control and versioning.
 Thus, it is important to properly govern and manage the topic structure.
 Regardless of your broker type, it is a good practice to make topics structured and hierarchical the same way a RESTful Resource uses hierarchical addressing.
 In other words we want to produce hierarchical topics that rank from least specific to most specific.

+#### Parts of the Event Topic
+The event topic structure has two parts:

+The event topic root contains enough information to describe the type of event that has occurred.
+Each event topic root is a static field that describes the type of event.
+The list of event topic roots forms a catalog of events that can be produced and consumed.
+This catalog could be brought into the PubSub+ Event Portal's event catalog, listing each event type along with details about the event.
+Each event topic root describes the event in as much detail as necessary to map it to a single data schema.
+The event topic properties are optional fields that further describe a particular event.
+This part of the topic has fields that are dynamically filled when the producer publishes the event.
+These fields are used to describe the specific or unique attributes of this event instance that would be used for routing and filtering.

+* Event Topic Root: The event topic root of an event should have the following form:

+        Domain/ObjectType/Verb/Version/

+* Event Topic Properties: The event topic properties should have the following form:

+        Locality/SourceID/ObjectID

+* ✅ Complete Event Topic Format: Putting together an event topic root and event topic properties creates an event topic that describes the event with a series of fields from least specific to most specific.

+        Domain/ObjectType/Verb/Version/Locality/SourceID/ObjectID

+For more information about topic best practices, review the [Topic Architecture Best Practices Guide] (https://docs.solace.com/Best-Practices/Topic-Architecture-Best-Practices.htm)

 ### Event Information Exchange Patterns
+There are multiple Event Exchange Patterns (EEP) that should be considered when using EDA:

+* If using a “Thin Event Notification” pattern, where only the necessary details are provided from a data point of view, this does tend to increase coupling between the event source and sink’s (consumers) as what attributes are provided are typically directly correlated with the needs of the use case vs being more flexible.
+The pro of this pattern however is that the data is smaller in size and can thus reduce latency and bandwidth when important.
+In general, the source of that event should be the single authoritative source for all published attributes.
+* If using “Hypermedia-Driven Events” pattern, links are provided in the event payload and works to bridge event notifications with dynamic API backends.
+This can be a good pattern to use where multiple levels of security are concerned related to attributes of the event.
+Consumers are still notified in realtime of state changes but must invoke the hyperlink in order to get access to more data.
+The service can then filter the response based on the client’s access level.
+The con to this pattern is it increases the latency of the interaction as all the data is not available within the event and puts more complexity on the client and its behavior.
+* If using “Event-Carried State Transfer” pattern, all known data is broadcast with the event (possibly entire record) thus enabling the consuming system to know the entire entity state vs just what changed as is the case with Thin Events.
+This is very common approach as many times the subscribing application want the entire snapshot to avoid having to persist previous state changes.
+The challenge in this case is that the publishing application may not be the authoritative source of all attributes published.
+Additionally, the event may become large and increase latency/decrease performance.
+The benefit however is that decoupling has been achieved in that it will support a variety of use cases and the publisher does not need to be aware of the client’s usage of the data.

 ## Use Case Overview
 Duration: 0:05:00